-Outline: The objective of this module is to develop further the research skills of students, in order that they will be well-equipped to plan and carry out their dissertation investigation, which will start towards the end of the JS year.
-The module focuses on approaches to solving geographic problems, although topics such as conducting literature reviews, research project design, and presentation skills, and how to address questions of ethics, integrity, professionalism, philosophy in research.
+Outline: The objective of this module is to develop further the research skills of students, in order that they will be well-equipped to plan and carry out an independent research project, which they may be required or opt to do in the form of a dissertation going from their JS to SS year.
+The module focuses on approaches to solving geographic problems, through topics such as conducting literature reviews, research project design, and presentation skills, and how to address questions of ethics, integrity, professionalism, philosophy in research.
 In addition to classes, students on this module are also expected to attend research seminars in the School, and more broadly in College, in particular (although not exclusively) those of relevance to Geography.

-The assessment for this module comprises several components, including critical literature reviews of key research areas relating to Geography, and the writing and presentation of a dissertation proposal.
+The assessment for this module comprises several components, including critical literature reviews of key research areas relating to Geography, and the writing and presentation of a research proposal.
 For dissertation preparation regulations specific to Erasmus students, see page 5.